samuel-book/samuel_shap_paper_1/introduction/intro.md

 Some differences exist:

-The use of thrombolysi in ideal patients is a little low in the observed vs actual results (mean hopsital thrombolysis use = 89% vs 99%).
+The use of thrombolysis in ideal patients is a little low in the observed vs actual results (mean hospital thrombolysis use = 89% vs 99%).

 The predicted results show a stronger effect of combining non-ideal features.